|March 28, 2017||Green Landscape Management Equipment Expo|

 |April 18, 2017||Farm To Table Dinner|

 In advance of Earth Day 2017, UofL Dining will host our annual celebration of local food and farmers.
-Come join us for this unique feast of seasonally-appropriate, locally-sourced deliciousness!
-Full details and reservation information TBA.
+Come join us for this first-class culinary experience - a unique feast of seasonally-appropriate, locally-sourced deliciousness!
+Dinner will consist of a unique four-course menu, made from scratch by expert chefs using local, farm-fresh ingredients.
+This will be a filling treat for vegetarians and carnivores alike.

 |April 20, 2017||Lighten Your Load (on the Earth!)|